rbonfichi/monte-carlo-gmp-pharma/docs/index.md

 This mini-eBook is a living project and will continue to evolve over time.
 Future improvements may include:
-- Refining and expanding chapters with clearer explanations, figures, and diagrams
+- Refine and expand chapters with clearer explanations, figures, and diagrams
-- Adding new pharmaceutical case studies to illustrate practical applications
+- Add new pharmaceutical case studies to illustrate practical applications
 - Introducing advanced statistical tools (e.g., Resampling, Bootstrap, Bayesian methods)
 - Exploring integration with quality standards (ICH Q2(R2), USP <1210>, ISO 3951-1, etc.)
 - Translating into additional languages for wider accessibility